I still remember how nervous I felt as I walked across the 100 or so yards of grass and sidewalk between my dorm and the one next door.

 In any case, despite all of the research that’s been done on visualization, there hasn’t been very much of it devoted to finding ways to practice mental practice.
 For the most part, the idea has been that the more mental imagery you do, the better you’ll get at it.

 But that doesn’t feel like especially helpful advice, no?

-Step 1: Image
+Step 1: Form an Image

 Step 2: Reflect

 It could be another aspect of the space, like adding a stand or different lighting to your image.
-Or it might be a change in perspective (going from a 3rd person perspective to a 1st person perspective).
+Or it might be a change in perspective, going from a 3rd person perspective to a 1st person perspective.
 Or the addition of vibrato to your sound.
-Or how your fingers feel during a tricky shift.
+Or how your thumb feels as you release tension during a tricky shift.

-One group completed a visual imagery session each day, where they were asked to “imagine seeing the golf ball run along the green and gently roll into the hole” five times.
+One group completed a basic visual imagery session each day, where they were asked to “imagine seeing the golf ball run along the green and gently roll into the hole” five times.

 Another group engaged in a daily motor imagery session, where they were asked to “imagine yourself correctly and successfully performing the golf putting task” five times.

 And a third group was trained in the 3-step LSRT process, and asked to “imagine yourself correctly and successfully performing the golf putting task” five times, utilizing the reflective and additive layering process.

 And after a few days of mental practice, was there any difference between the groups?